Tzeny/tzeny.github.io/_posts/blog/2019-11-24-itec2019-style-transfer-rover.md

   - raspberry
   - style transfer
 ---
 <a rel="noreferrer noopener" aria-label="iTEC (opens in a new tab)" href="https://itec.ligaac.ro/" target="_blank">iTEC</a> is a contest dedicated to pupils and students with an interest in IT.
 This was its 13th edition; over 200 participants showed up.
-It consists of a couple of short (~6 hour) challenges and 4 hackathons (web, movile, game dev and embedded).
+It consists of a couple of short (~6 hour) challenges and 4 hackathons (web, mobile, game dev and embedded).

 Together with Arin we took part in the embedded hackathon.
 We received: